Handling HTTP Errors with Less Annoyance + RFC7807

 20func (p *RFC7807Error) WithExtension(key string, value interface{}) *RFC7807Error { ... }

-is the default value.
-It signifies a non-existent page.
-Below is an example of creating an error for a bad request.
+The Type value "about:blank" is the default.
+It denotes a non-existent page.
+Below is an example of creating an error for an invalid request.

 1problem := httperror.BadRequestProblem("invalid user id format", "Bad User Input")